Polynomials associated to Lie algebras: Relations between zeta series and integrals

 fail for $\mathcal{Z}_{N,n}$.
 In \eqref{DifEq}, $\M_i\in\C^n$ is the $i^{\text{th}}$-row of $\M$ and $\M^{\widehat{i\,}}$ is the $(N-1)\times n$ matrix that results after removing $\M_i$ from $\M$.
 When $N=1$, \eqref{DifEq} holds if we define

-For $\re(s)\gg0$, \eqref{DifEq} is proved by cancelling the terms with $k_i\ge1$ in the sums \eqref{ZetaSerDef} defining the left-hand side.
+For $\re(s)\gg0$, \eqref{DifEq} is proved by canceling the terms with $k_i\ge1$ in the sums \eqref{ZetaSerDef} defining the left-hand side.
 Analytic continuation again implies \eqref{DifEq} for all $s$ outside the polar set in Proposition \ref{MeromZeta}.

-The relation between zeta integrals $\mathcal{Z}_{N,n}$ and zeta series $\zeta_{N,n}$ becomes much clearer when we restrict $w\in\C^n$ to a subspace, namely to the row-space of $\M$.
+The relation between zeta integrals $\mathcal{Z}_{N,n}$ and Dirichlet series $\zeta_{N,n}$ becomes much clearer when we restrict $w\in\C^n$ to a subspace, namely to the row-space of $\M$ (regarding $w\in\C^n$ as a $1\times n$ matrix).
 To parametrize the row-space, define a linear function